 About Basilica of St Sernin

-The Basilica of St Sernin (Basilique St-Sernin) in Toulouse is an eleventh-twelfth century basilica said to be the largest one of Romanesque style in Europe.
+The Basilica of St Sernin (Basilique St-Sernin) in Toulouse is an 11th century basilica.
+It is said to be the largest Basilica in the Romanesque style in Europe.

 The Basilica of St Sernin was one of the stops along the route to this Spanish cathedral, an accolade which has earned is a place on UNESCO’s World Heritage list.

 Discover the best Historic Sites in France from the Palace of Versailles, to Mont Saint-Michel, Nimes Arena and more, includes an interactive map of French cultural landmarks and monuments.